conkyriakou/UOM-Applied-Informatics-Information-Systems/README.md

 ## Conclusion

-This repository is an invaluable resource for students enrolled in the M.Sc. in Applied Informatics program, offering a structured and detailed compilation of academic work and projects across various courses in the curriculum.
+This repository is an invaluable resource for students enrolled in the Bachelor in Applied Informatics program, offering a structured and detailed compilation of academic work and projects across various courses in the curriculum.

 ## GitHub Stats